of Aid Stations

 Runners finishing the course in under 24 hours will receive '100 miles - One Day' buckles commemorating their achievement.

 Runners finishing between 24 and 30 hours will recieve '100 mile - Finisher' buckles.

-Rather than take a buckle and tee, runners can opt to plant a tree instead with Trees not Tees.
+Rather than take a buckle, runners can opt to plant a tree instead with Trees not Tees.
 This option can be selected during the registration process.

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.